 We commenced active operations in 1994 and have grown rapidly since then through acquisitions of cable systems.
-Giving effect to our merger with Marcus Holdings and our recent and pending acquisitions, our systems currently serve approximately 59% more customers than were served as of December 31, 1998.
+As of June 30, 1999, giving effect to our pending acquisitions and recent acquisitions closed since June 30, 1999, our systems served approximately 193% more customers than were served as of December 31, 1998.
 As a result, historical financial information about us may not be indicative of the future or of results that we can achieve with the cable systems which will be under our control.
 Our recent growth in revenue and growth in EBITDA over our short operating history is not necessarily indicative of future performance.